Buddhist teacher Sharon Salzburg says the opposite of faith is despair.

-Like a good yogi, I investigate by taking seat on my cushion.
+Like a good yogi, I investigate by taking seat on my meditation cushion.
 I breathe slowly, inviting my muscles and nervous system to relax.
 I lean into the breath breathing me and wait.
-I listen.

 At the foundation of the stillness and silence, which I know as the ground of my being, I find a peace that tells me all is well.
 Truly.
 Trump or no Trump, life is as it should be.

-I’m painfully aware that my not liking the results of the election has no bearing on what is true.
+I’m painfully aware that my not liking the results of the election — or anything else for that matter — has no bearing on what is true.
 Just because I feel sick about this presidency doesn’t mean that objectively it is wrong or bad.
 I hate this.
-Yet I can’t deny that, although it feels like our world is entering a dreadful moment in its history, what is fundamentally true is that all is well.
+Yet I can’t deny that, although it feels like our world is entering a dreadful moment in its history, what is fundamentally true is that on some level all is well.
 I’ve learned to trust this certainty because I know it’s true in some unknowable yet unequivocal way.
 It’s an all-cell certitude where my faith lives.

 The word faith comes from the Latin fides meaning trust, confidence, and credence.

 Since I’m not losing faith in the fundamental ground of being and my knowing that all is well in the mysterious cycle of life and death, I can recognize what I am losing faith in.

 Truth is, maybe I never had it.
 Maybe that’s what drove me to seek and discover something that is unquestionably faith-full.

 What I do know is that humans are not perfect.
 Humans are a work in process.
 Humans enact a mysterious blend of the most exquisite actions to the most horrific.
 To expect something other from ourselves is to go against the fundamental nature of what it means to be human.

 Okay.
 I get that.
 So, what’s this constriction in my chest?